Chapter 4 Unbroken Stare

 "Don't make that face," Skylar said softly.

-She cupped my cheeks and gently pulled at them, trying to force a smile out of me.
+She cupped Irene's cheeks and gently pulled at them, trying to force a smile from her.

-“You’ve mourned him for an entire week already,” she continued firmly.
-“At some point, you need to let Eugene regret what he lost.”
+"You've mourned him for an entire week already," Skylar said firmly.
+"At some point, you need to let Eugene regret what he lost."

 Her eyes sharpened with protective anger.

-Still, for Skylar’s sake, I forced a small smile.
+Still, for Skylar's sake, Irene forced a small smile.

 Weak.